 Don’t build with solid timber.
 Instead, ask us to price glulam beams for the timber frame, or to fabricate box beams from well-dried new or reclaimed lumber.

 What you need to know about RFKD timber is that it currently works only on Douglas Fir, it is dry to the core, and it is more expensive.
-It is, however, not as dry as conventionally kiln dried hardwood flooring or lumber (6-8% moisture content).
+It is, however, not as dry as conventionally kiln-dried hardwood flooring or lumber (6-8% moisture content).
 For example the driest grade of RFKD timber measures 15% or less moisture content 3” in from the surface of the timber.

-Reclaimed wood beams that have naturally air-dried for 50-100 years during their previous life as a barn, factory, or warehouse are often completely dry to the core–and the driest timbers available anywhere.
-It’s not easy to hand-scribe and connect irregular, twisted, and non-square reclaimed beams so the the finished timber frame appears to have always been one frame.
+Reclaimed wood beams that have naturally air-dried for 50-100 years during their previous life as a barn, factory, or warehouse are often completely dry to the core and the driest timbers available anywhere.
+It’s not easy to hand-scribe and connects irregular, twisted, and non-square reclaimed beams so the finished timber frame appears to have always been one frame.

 We think a timber frame built from reclaimed wood is everything that today’s sleek, mass-produced, technology-saturated culture isn’t.
 It celebrates the cracks and character and dirt and all the other marks that time, weather, and use leave behind.

 Interested in learning more about timber framing?
 Check out our